awsdocs/aws-codedeploy-user-guide/doc_source/instances-tagging.md

 ## Example 4: Multiple Tag Groups, Multiple Tags<a name="instances-tagging-example-4"></a>

-When you use multiple tag groups with multiple tags in one or more of the groups, an instance must match at least one of the tags in each of the groups to be included in the deployment group\.
+When you use multiple tag groups with multiple tags in one or more group, an instance must match at least one of the tags in each of the groups\.

 **Tag Group 1**